anywhichway/benchtest/README.md

 # Usage

-Whenever you do performance tests, if the code will ever be used in a browser we recommend you test across ALL browsers and not use Node.js results as a proxy.
+Whenever you do performance tests, if the code will ever be used in a browser, we recommend you test across ALL browsers and not use Node.js results as a proxy.
 Node.js performance results are rarely the same as browsers results.
 In general we find Chrome fastest, Firefox next and Edge a distant third despite Microsoft's claims that Edge is the fastest.

 See the test in the `test` directory for an example of how to use.